Peace & Governance ▼World

 Making the case for peace building!
-Encouraging dialogue and promoting understanding require face-to-face meetings, often across borders and in remote and unstable areas.
+Conciliation Resources is encouraging dialogue and promoting understanding require face-to-face meetings, often across borders and in remote and unstable areas.
 Strengthening policy and practice requires high-level engagement with domestic governments, regional and international bodies, as well as in depth academic research and thinking.
 While humanitarian aid is often the face of conflicts, with more people invested and committed to peace building, we will help prevent violence in the first place.

 Making the case for peacebuilding.
 SKILLS: Market research, expertise in conducting focus groups & analysis

 Last year, Conciliation Resources conducted a peacebuilding public awareness survey in the UK, Germany and the U.S. They tested opinions on engaging with armed groups in the pursuit of peace, for example.
 Findings showed considerable support for greater investment in peacebuilding.
 They are keen to take this research further, to understand better what different groups think and feel towards approaches to building peace, and how Conciliation Resources can best make the case for peacebuilding.